FabianGosebrink/offering-solutions-html/homepage/content/blog/2014-09-02-how-to-make-first-steps-of-databinding-in-wpf.md

 </Grid>
 ```

 The Itemtemplate now tells the object how to appear.
-In my case these are just two labels showing the two properties name and age.
+In my case these are two labels showing the two properties name and age.

 > <span style="color: #000000;">I dont know why but this is a heavy thing every beginner stumbles upon: The Datacontext of you **view **is what we have set it to: The MainViewModel.
 Now you give the collection to the ItemsControl and make an **Item**Template for each object in the list.
 So in the **Item**Template the "datacontext" is the object "Person" itself and NOT the MainViewModel anymore!
 This is why you can access "Name" and "Age" in the DataTemplate directly.
 Because every Item (which the **Item**Template is for) is a Person and a Person has got the mentioned properties.</span>